lynnlilu/lynnlilu.github.io/_pages/about.md

 \[Jul.
 2019\] One paper was accepted by ACM IMWUT, which was presented in Ubicomp 2019.

 \[Mar.
 2019\] One paper was accepted by ACM MobiHoc 2019, which was collaborated with the junior Ph.D. student Hao Kong in Prof. Yu's group.
-Hao and I are the co-first authors for this work.
+Hao and I are the co-first authors of this work.
 Congratulations!

 \[Feb.
 2019\] Our work on `Lip Reading-based User authentication through Acoustic Sensing on Smartphones' has been reported by [IEEE Spectrum](https://spectrum.ieee.org/tech-talk/consumer-electronics/gadgets/this-new-approach-for-user-identification-allows-phones-to-read-your-lips).